tbwork/generator/release/ReadMe.md

 ## Version : 1.0.0

+Down load the release directory, renamed it and put into your project.

 ## Usage Under Windows
-1. Put the [mbg-core-ex-1.0.0](https://github.com/tbwork/mbg-ex/raw/master/release/mbg-core-ex-1.0.0.jar) and db-driver jars to `D:\mbg\`.
-2. Configure the mgb in `generatorConfig.xml`
+1. Configure the mgb in `generatorConfig.xml`
-3. Run the `run.bat` to execute.
+2. Run the `run.bat` to execute.

 ## Usage Under Mac/Linux
+1. Configure the mgb in `generatorConfig.xml`
-Similar to Windows.
-You can write a `run.sh` to execute.
+2. Run the `run.sh` to execute.